frederic-perez/AmE-dictionary/data/dictionary.md

 __contretemps__ _n_ :two: An unforeseen event that disrupts the normal course of things; an inopportune occurrence. _Syn_ mishap, predicament, calamity _His cross-country tour had its full share of comic contretemps._
 __contrite__ _adj_ :eight: __1__ Caused by or showing sincere remorse. __2__ Filled with a sense of guilt and the desire for atonement; penitent: a contrite sinner. :es: arrepentido
 __contrition__ _n_ :three::hammer:
-__contrivance__ _n_ :six: An elaborate or deceitful plan or expedient. _Syn_ stratagem, plan, design, measure, scheme, trick, plot, dodge, expedient, ruse, artifice, machination _This “shortage” is nothing more than a contrivance to raise prices._
+__contrivance__ _n_ :seven: An elaborate or deceitful plan or expedient. _Syn_ stratagem, plan, design, measure, scheme, trick, plot, dodge, expedient, ruse, artifice, machination _This “shortage” is nothing more than a contrivance to raise prices._
 __contrive__ _v_ :three::hammer: (contriving)
 __contrived__ _adj_ :three: /kən-trīvd′/ Deliberately created rather than arising naturally or spontaneously.
 Obviously planned or calculated; not spontaneous or natural; labored: _a novel with a contrived ending._ _Syn_ forced, strained, studied, artificial _The ending of the novel is too pat and contrived._ :es: artificial
 __controversial__